On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Introduction

-We can think of the map $\theta_{k}$ as a class in $Ext^{0,0}$.
+In \cref{sec:ass}, we explain how we will use this Adams spectral sequence to lift the $E(2)$-module splitting of \cref{eiso} to the spectrum-level splitting of \cref{thm:main}.
+Note that we can think of the map as a class in ${}^{ASS}E_{2}^{0,0}$.
 To lift the map, we need to show that $\theta_{k}$ survives the spectral sequence.
 For dimension reasons, it is impossible for any differential to hit $\theta_{k}$.
-So we just need to show that the differential leaving $\theta_{k}$ is always zero.
+So if we can show that the differential leaving $\theta_{k}$ is always zero, then we will be able to conclude that $\theta_{k}$ survives the spectral sequence.
 Note that the Adams differential $d_{r}$ has degree $(r,r-1)$.
-We call classes in degree $E_{2}^{r,r-1}$ the \textit{potential obstructions} to lifting $\theta_{k}$.
+We call classes in degree $E_{2}^{r,r-1}$ the \textit{potential obstructions} to lifting $\theta_{k}: H_{*}B_{n}(k) \rightarrow H_{*}BP\n$.

+Suppose that for each $k$, the map $\theta_{k}$ does indeed survive the relative Adams spectral sequence.
+Then we will have constructed a family of $BP\2$-module maps